This guest post was contributed by the Blurb friends at Cloundinary, an image-management platform.

 Travel photography is undeniably and endlessly inspirational.
 Who doesn’t love to look at photos of captivating people from foreign cultures?
 Of surreal and ethereal landscapes, intricate architecture, and energetic street life?
 Each image, including those that are far from beautiful or pleasant, tells a story.

 Above everything else, travel photography is about using photojournalism to capture moments that may have otherwise been unrecorded history.
 It’s about telling stories of history, culture, landscapes, people, food, street life, diversity, wildlife, universal similarities, struggle, and happiness.
-Trying to capture all these things may seem like a daunting task, but we’ve compiled a list of tips and tricks for travel photographers that will make it a lot easier.
+Trying to capture all these things may seem like a daunting task, but we’ve compiled a list of travel photography tips and tricks that will make it a lot easier.

 This advice isn’t just for photographers, but for anyone traveling.
 The slower you go, the more you’ll see.
 When traveling, you often see the opposite of this.
 People are in a rush, so they quickly jump out of a vehicle, snap a few pictures, and carry on.
 Make sure to wait for the best moment to arise, take time to consider composition and weather, and try to truly experience the place or subject you’re photographing.